AJMcKane/cuddly-crustacean/README.md

 .NETCore CLI
 1. Navigate to the cloned project Directory.
+2. change directory to the `\ProductApi\` directory
-1. Run `dotnet run`
+3. Run `dotnet run`

-Tests can also be done in the same way by running `dotnet test` from the repo directory
+Tests can also be done in the same way by running `dotnet test` from the root level directory

-.Visual Studio
+Visual Studio
-1. Build and Debug Targeting IISExpress
+* Build and Debug Targeting IISExpress
+OR
-1. Build and Debug Targeting Docker
+* Build and Debug Targeting Docker

+Run against Docker or IIS express, then use your httpclient of choice to prod the project.